george-ajayiola/static-web-public-vm/README.md

 - An Azure account
 - Terraform installed on your machine
-- Bash script for Nginx installation
+- Bash script for Nginx web server installation

 ## Step-by-Step Process